 Highly secure – Meets the most strenuous security requirements demanded by vertical industries such as healthcare, government, finance and others.
-SvSAN Data Encryption is FIPS 140-2 compliant through OpenSSL XTS-AES-256 bit encryption and meets HIPAA, PCI DSS, SOX and EU GDPR compliance requirements.
-All data is encrypted on the drives and in-flight between storage caching tiers and high availability clustered servers.
+SvSAN’s StorSecure encryption feature is FIPS 140-2 compliant through OpenSSL XTS-AES-256 bit encryption and meets HIPAA, PCI DSS, SOX and EU GDPR compliance requirements.
+All data is encrypted on the drives and in-flight between storage caching tiers and highly available clustered servers.

 How does it work?